-- Education spreads awareness: Blind faith and superstitions are what bog down society.
+Blind faith and superstitions are what bog down society.
 People misled by false beliefs do more harm than good to society.
-Education helps us question, gives us an analytical mind and helps us reject superstitions.
+Education helps us question, gives us an analytical mind, and helps us reject superstitions.
 An educated mind asks for logic and scientific reasoning behind all actions.

-- It helps us stand up against wrong and for the right: Education helps lower crime rate.
+Education helps lower the crime rate.
 That’s because the educated can differentiate between what’s right and what’s wrong.
 Research has shown that increasing the high school completion rate by just 1 percent for all men ages 20-60 would save the U.S. up to $1.4 billion per year in reduced costs from crime.
 This is true for other regions as well.

-- It gives us a healthier lifestyle: Better educated people tend to live longer and have better lifestyles.
-For example research conducted in central European OECD countries have shown that a 30-year-old tertiary-educated man can expect to live eight years longer than a 30-year-old man who has not completed upper secondary education.
+Better-educated people tend to live longer and have better lifestyles.
+For example, research conducted in central European OECD countries has shown that a 30-year-old tertiary-educated man can expect to live eight years longer than a 30-year-old man who has not completed upper secondary education.
 While a tertiary-educated woman can expect to live four years longer than a woman without an upper secondary education.

-- Helps us to be more productive: It is a fact well known that the more degrees you have, better would be your economic performance.
+It is a fact well known that the more degrees you have, the better would be your economic performance.
 There is a deep connection between education and productivity and in this age where there is competition at every turn, education is what will help an industry and subsequently a nation, to flourish.

-- It helps us connect across borders: Digital education has helped achieve this.
+Digital education has helped achieve this.
 Education has given students from across borders opportunities to connect and communicate and work towards building a better future and a better world.
-For example, a professor in America can help inspire a student in Afghanistan to study and travel the world, help herself and a whole generation after her, to lead a better life.
+For example, a professor in America can help inspire a student in Afghanistan to study and travel the world, and help herself and a whole generation after her, to lead a better life.

-- It gives empowerment: Education helps turn weakness into strength.
-Education gives us the confidence to stand for ourselves.
-It improves our decision making capabilities, makes us mobile and gives us access to social networks.
-Many researches have proven that in countries where women are subjected to gender bias, education helped them stand up against marital violence, improved their decision making capabilities and helped them take charge of their own lives.
+Education helps turn weakness into strength.
+Education gives us the confidence to stand up for ourselves.
+It improves our decision-making capabilities, makes us mobile, and gives us access to social networks.
+Many types of research have proven that in countries where women are subjected to gender bias, education helped them stand up against marital violence, improved their decision-making capabilities, and helped them take charge of their own lives.